 Thank you all for being a part of High Street Racing.
-We hope you’re enjoying the syndicate and that all of you have a chance to come racing and visit us over the coming year.
-Happy 2017!
+We’re glad that you’re enjoying the syndicate and hope to see all of you racing and visit us in the coming years!

 High Street Racing’s trainer Gina Rarick

 Over the years, she has earned a reputation for improving horses bought with a limited budget.
-The quality of horses has been rising over the years, and Gina won her first black-type Pattern race last year with Ella Diva in the Prix des Jouvenceaux et Jouvencelles in Vichy.
-The personal care and attention Gina lavishes on her ten-to-twelve-horse boutique yard has yielded a steady increase in both victories and earnings.
+The quality of horses has been rising over the years, and Gina won her first black-type Pattern race in 2015 with Ella Diva in the Prix des Jouvenceaux et Jouvencelles in Vichy.
+The personal care and attention Gina lavishes on her boutique yard has yielded a steady increase in both victories and earnings.